Rees-Mogg booed by protesters in Birmingham as Tory conference kicks off

 The Business Secretary faced a hostile reception as he crossed Victoria Square in the city centre.

-Jacob Rees-Mogg has been chased and heckled by protesters in Birmingham where the Conservative Party Conference is getting under way.
+Jacob Rees-Mogg has been chased and heckled by protesters in Birmingham where the Conservative Party conference is under way.

 The Business Secretary faced a hostile reception as he crossed Victoria Square in the city centre, where hundreds of demonstrators had gathered to vent their anger at the Government.